junxit/us-congress-bills-117/metadata.md

 - 2021-07-22 — Referred to the Committee on Financial Services, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-07-22 — Referred to the Committee on Financial Services, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-07-22 — Referred to the Committee on Financial Services, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-07-28 — Committee Consideration and Mark-up Session Held.
+- 2021-07-29 — Committee Consideration and Mark-up Session Held.
+- 2021-07-29 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2021-12-07 — Committee on Education and Labor discharged.
+- 2021-12-07 — Committee on Education and Labor discharged.
+- 2021-12-07 — Committee on Ways and Means discharged.
+- 2021-12-07 — Committee on Ways and Means discharged.
+- 2021-12-07 — Placed on the Union Calendar, Calendar No. 147.
+- 2021-12-07 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+117-206, Part I.
+- 2021-12-07 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+117-206, Part I.